Skaelv/elizabot/readme.md

 ### Help

-Run `$ rorybot --help` for more information.
-You can also check out Titus Wormer's [original **alex.js** application](https://github.com/wooorm/alex) for info about the API, which we haven't looked into yet.
+Run `rorybot --help` for more information.
+You can also check out Titus Wormer's [original alex.js application](https://github.com/wooorm/alex) for info about the API, which we haven't looked into yet.

 ## Contributing